Fungi CLI Quick Start

 Step 1: Initialize Configuration

-First, initialize the configuration file (use -f to specify a custom path if needed):
+First, initialize the configuration file (use -f to specify a custom path if needed; global options should be placed before the command):

 ./fungi init